rensetsu/BetterAnimeTraktMapper/README.md

 ## How Does It Work?

+> [!Note]
+>
+> tl;dr: BATM will attempt to locate the most suitable match for the title by
+> analyzing data from numerous sources (or manually inputting if none available)
+> and subsequently requesting the user to confirm the outcome.

 1. **Searching for Shows:**
    * BATM asks you to tell the name of a show you like to search for.
    * It then looks in different places (like [ATIP][atip], [AniTrakt][at], and